 However, that all sounds expensive so SIMSS is based on an in-service, tried and tested commercial platform design.

-The Offshore Supply Vessel is designed to low cost, durability, flexibility, capacity and excellent sea keeping so it is this on which SIMSS is based.
+The Offshore Supply Vessel is designed for low cost, durability, flexibility, capacity and excellent sea keeping so it is this on which SIMSS is based.